Juliusppz/Reinforcement_Learning-Gym_Cartpole/README.md

     experimentstart *= (1 - experimentreduction)
 ```

+## 2) Simple Directed Graph Approach
-# An alternative approach is to divide the overall state space in segments that each represent a volume in the state space and create an algorithm that memorizes the outcomes for all the segments in combination with an action.
+An alternative approach is to divide the overall state space in segments that each represent a volume in the state space and create an algorithm that memorizes the outcomes for all the segments in combination with an action.
 These segments, which we will refer to as states for simplicity, can for this environment lead to either other states or to failure after an action is performed.
 As a result one may consider an algorithm that assigns values to the states based on their best outcomes and decides to perform actions that lead to the most valuable states.
 For the sake of simplicity the state space is segmented by using a discrete grid along each state observable in the following implementations.

-# As a first step we will only track states that lead to failure and if both actions from state A lead to states that resulted in failure earlier, state A will also be marked as resulting in failure.
+As a first step we will only track states that lead to failure and if both actions from state A lead to states that resulted in failure earlier, state A will also be marked as resulting in failure.
 Here we initialize the state grid in way that each state is assumed not to result in failure and once both actions from that state resulted in failure it is considered to fail.
 This approach will clearly lead to problems, but it will serve as an instructive starting point for a more complex approach.

-# Imports first.
+Imports first.
 ```
 import gym
 import math
 import numpy as np
 ```

-# Now we define a function that generates a 1D grid as a numpy array.
+Now we define a function that generates a 1D grid as a numpy array.
 ```
 def createGrid(gridmin, gridmax, Npoints):
     d = (gridmax - gridmin) / (Npoints - 1)